ChouseinKec/triax-page/docs/block/constants/style.md

 ## What is style.ts?

 - `style.ts` is a TypeScript module that exports:
-  - **`BlockStyleDefaults`**: An object mapping pseudo-state names (such as `'all'`, `'hover'`, etc.) to partial style property/value maps.
+  - **`BLOCK_STYLE_DEFAULTS`**: An object mapping pseudo-state names (such as `'all'`, `'hover'`, etc.) to partial style property/value maps.
 Each property key is a valid CSS property, and each value is a string representing the default value for that property.

 ## What is it used for?